Feliphegomez/digital-members/readme.txt

 = 2.1.2 - 2019-09-26 =
 * BUG FIX: Fixed bug where Stripe subscriptions weren't updated to use the new payment method when users updated their billing method on the Update Billing page.
 You may have users with an updated "default payment method" but their subscriptions still need to be updated manually in Stripe to use that new method.
 Otherwise, payments will fail.
 This is fixed going forward.
-* BUG FIX: Fixed bug where PMPro Blocks were sometimes not loading on the edit post page.
+* BUG FIX: Fixed bug where DmRFID Blocks were sometimes not loading on the edit post page.
 * BUG FIX: Fixed bug where discount codes would cause ugly warnings to be shown on the checkout page.
 * BUG FIX: Fixed bug where custom templates would sometimes not load.
 * BUG FIX: Fixed issue where a warning was thrown sometimes when loading SESSION vars.
 * ENHANCEMENT: Moved the License page under Memberships.
 * ENHANCEMENT: Updated our UTM tracking links in various places we link to the Digital Members RFID website.
-* ENHANCEMENT: Added some help text and links to popular add ons in a few places in the PMPro settings.
+* ENHANCEMENT: Added some help text and links to popular add ons in a few places in the DmRFID settings.

 = 2.1.1 - 2019-09-16 =
 * BUG FIX: Fixed issue with SCA authentications via Stripe for subscriptions with a $0 initial payment.
 (Thanks, mjulian87 on Github.)
 * BUG FIX: Fixed issue where code was shown in the message box when applying a discount code.
-* BUG FIX: Fixed issue where pmpro_is_checkout() would always return true if no checkout page was set.
+* BUG FIX: Fixed issue where dmrfid_is_checkout() would always return true if no checkout page was set.
 This caused JavaScript issues on non-checkout pages.
 * BUG FIX: The SVN repo on WordPress.org was missing a file for about 10 minutes after version 2.1 was pushed.
 Users who upgraded during this time may be missing that file.
 Updating now will restore it.

 = 2.1 - 2019-09-13 =
 * FEATURE: Updated Stripe integration to support Stripe v3, Stripe Elements, and their Secure Customer Authorization process.
 * FEATURE: Updated how we store prices to support up to 8 decimals (e.g. for Bitcoin gateway implementations).
 * ENHANCEMENT: Improved error messaging on the update billing page when a gateway doesn't support it or the user's current membership doesn't have a subscription.
-* ENHANCEMENT: Added a  pmpro_is_checkout() function that will return true if on the PMPro checkout page or a page with the PMPro checkout shortcode or block.
+* ENHANCEMENT: Added a  dmrfid_is_checkout() function that will return true if on the DmRFID checkout page or a page with the DmRFID checkout shortcode or block.
 * ENHANCEMENT: Showing a warning message when a user about to be deleted has a membership so admins know that existing subscriptions will be deleted at the gateway.
-* ENHANCEMENT: Added a pmpro_braintree_plan_id filter in case you need to adjust plan IDs.
+* ENHANCEMENT: Added a dmrfid_braintree_plan_id filter in case you need to adjust plan IDs.
 This is useful if you have several sites running on the same Braintree account.
-* ENHANCEMENT: Added a pmpro_num_expiration_years filter to adjust the number of years to include in the dropdown to set the year membership will expire.
+* ENHANCEMENT: Added a dmrfid_num_expiration_years filter to adjust the number of years to include in the dropdown to set the year membership will expire.
 * ENHANCEMENT: Tweaked the UI of the orders list and members list in the dashboard.
-* ENHANCEMENT: Added pmpro_membership_levels_table_extra_cols_header and pmpro_membership_levels_table_extra_cols_body hooks to add columns to the members list.
+* ENHANCEMENT: Added dmrfid_membership_levels_table_extra_cols_header and dmrfid_membership_levels_table_extra_cols_body hooks to add columns to the members list.
 * ENHANCEMENT: Showing notices to admins when categories are hidden from them on the frontend of the site.
-* ENHANCEMENT: Added a pmpro_url filter to filter URLs returned from that function.
+* ENHANCEMENT: Added a dmrfid_url filter to filter URLs returned from that function.
-* ENHANCEMENT: Adding a pmpro_checkout_gateway-stripe or pmpro_checkout_gateway-paypal/etc CSS class to the wrapping div for payment fields to aid in styling.
+* ENHANCEMENT: Adding a dmrfid_checkout_gateway-stripe or dmrfid_checkout_gateway-paypal/etc CSS class to the wrapping div for payment fields to aid in styling.
 * ENHANCEMENT: Using the site's date format option when printing orders.
 * BUG FIX/ENHANCEMENT: If a site has no paying levels, the test gateway will show as the "Default" gateway and we will no longer show a message about requiring gateway setup on the checkout page.
 * BUG FIX/ENHANCEMENT: Updated Russian Ruble definition to have 0 decimals and use &nbsp; as the thousands separator.
 (Thanks, Airat Halitov)
 * BUG FIX/ENHANCEMENT: Using add_query_arg when generating IPN URLs to avoid issues on sites that aren't using pretty permalinks or have moved their admin directory.
 * BUG FIX/ENHANCEMENT: Fixed issue on advanced settings page where clicking on labels didn't check the corresponding check boxes.
-* BUG FIX/ENHANCEMENT: Updated our pmpro_generateUsername() function to be a bit smarter.
+* BUG FIX/ENHANCEMENT: Updated our dmrfid_generateUsername() function to be a bit smarter.
 * BUG FIX/ENHANCEMENT: Now using wp_generate_password() when choosing a random password for a user (e.g. when using the Sign Up Shortcode add on or the $skip_account_fields global).
 * BUG FIX/ENHANCEMENT: Setting autocomplete to false on the "fullname" honeypot field.
 This will prevent user's with certain autocomplete tools from accidentally filling it out.
 * BUG FIX/ENHANCEMENT: Now sending name and email fields to PayPay (using Website Payments Pro) even if no address was captured.
 * BUG FIX/ENHANCEMENT: More specific CSS selectors for checkout form elements to make sure errors are highlighted/etc with different themes.
 * BUG FIX: Fixed issue where the first 2000 or so orders might be skipped when exporting orders on large sites.
 * BUG FIX: Fixed issue with setting custom trials on discount codes.
-* BUG FIX: Fixed issue in the SQL query in the pmpro_calculateInitialPaymentRevenue() function.
+* BUG FIX: Fixed issue in the SQL query in the dmrfid_calculateInitialPaymentRevenue() function.
 This function is deprecated, but still used by some custom code.
 * BUG FIX: Fixed issue where default templates would fail to load if a custom template was specified.
-* BUG FIX: Fixed fatal errors that could happen when using the PMPro REST API endpoints.
+* BUG FIX: Fixed fatal errors that could happen when using the DmRFID REST API endpoints.
 * BUG FIX: Fixed bug where the invoices page would sometimes show data for the current (admin) users instead of the user the invoice was for.
 * BUG FIX: Fixed bug where the membership stats graphs would sometimes show up blank.
 * BUG FIX: Now falling back to using readfile() if fpassthru() doesn't existing.
-* BUG FIX: Fixed issue where the from name and email were not set properly if the Only Filter PMPro Emails setting was checked.
+* BUG FIX: Fixed issue where the from name and email were not set properly if the Only Filter DmRFID Emails setting was checked.
 (Thanks, mjulian87 on GitHub)
 * BUG FIX: Fixed several error handling issues with the Cybersource gateway integration.
 * REFACTOR: Moved JavaScript out of pages/checkout.php and other places into files in the /js/ folder.
-This will avoid issues where other JS at checkout breaks PMPro checkout and will improve compatibility with tools that optimize JS.
+This will avoid issues where other JS at checkout breaks DmRFID checkout and will improve compatibility with tools that optimize JS.
 * REFACTOR: Added unit testing and a started on coverage of some functions in includes/functions.php.
 (Thanks, Mike Auteri)
-* REFACTOR: The JS function askfirst is now prefixed as pmpro_askfirst.
+* REFACTOR: The JS function askfirst is now prefixed as dmrfid_askfirst.

 = 2.0.7 - 2019-05-30 =
 * BUG FIX: Fixed issue where the profile start date would sometimes be set incorrectly on the Stripe subscription.